CompuTec/computec-docs/docs/labels/releases/download.md

 |---|---|
 |2.0.289|[Download](https://download.computec.one/software/labels/extension/releases/CompuTec_Labels_2.10.289.zip)|

-## Version compatible with SAP Business One 9.3 and ProcessForce 9.3
+## Version Compatible with SAP Business One 9.3 and ProcessForce 9.3

 :::caution
     Since 4.7.1.72 version CompuTec Labels is released in 32-bit and 64-bit version.
 Both versions work in SAP HANA and Microsoft SQL Server environments.